tarheelsrule44/frontend-nanodegree-mobile-portfolio/README.md

 Analyze this URL at https://developers.google.com/speed/pagespeed/insights/ to test the project's PageSpeed score.

-Then, head over to Cam's Pizzaria and open the console to test the speeds of pizza.html!
+Then, head over to Cam's Pizzeria and open the console to test the speeds of pizza.html!